-Method of application 3.
-A candidate for the degree shall apply in writing to the Registrary, specifying the published works on which their claim to the degree is based, providing a summary in not more than 500 words of the field of research covered by these works, and naming the Faculty or other approved institution within whose scope the works fall.
+- (b) is of not less than eight years' standing from admission to their first degree of some other oruniversity and has been admitted (i) to some office in the University or to a Headship or a Fellowship of a College, and (ii) to the degree of Master of Arts under Statute B II 2 or to a degree of the University by incorporation. - 3.
+A candidate for the degree shall apply in writing to the Registrary, specifying the published Method of works on which their claim to the degree is based, providing a summary in not more than 500 words application. of the field of research covered by these works, and naming the Faculty or other approved institution within whose scope the works fall.
 A candidate shall send with the application a fee of £582 for the Chest, and two copies of each of the works specified, provided that the General Board may, subject to the concurrence of the Degree Committee concerned, allow a candidate to submit only one copy.
 All the works submitted shall, apart from quotations, be written in English unless in a particular case the Degree Committee concerned have allowed a candidate to submit material in some other language.